ngicks/gokugen/README.md

 ### Differences

 - It removes cancelled tasks from min-heap at every one minute.
-- It passes 2 channels to task that would be closed if scheduler is ended and the task is cancelled respectively.
+- It passes an instance of context.Context to a task, which would be `Done` if scheduler is ended and/or the task is cancelled.
-- It has countermeasurement for abnormally-returned work (i.e. calling runtime.Goexit or panicking).
+- It has a countermeasurement for abnormally-returned work (i.e. calling runtime.Goexit or panicking).
 But not tested yet!
-- Task cancellations are controlled by Cancel method of struct instance returned from Schedule.
+- Task cancellations are controlled by Cancel method of a struct instance returned from `Schedule`.
 - Cancellation of scheduler is controlled by context.Context.

 ### Additonal Properties